 New Haven Makes the List for Top Cycling Communities

 Nationally, bicycle commuting has increased by nearly two-thirds since the year 2000, according to data from the National Household Transportation Survey.
 According to U.S. Census data, about 2.7 percent of people ride their bikes to work in New Haven, which is ranked tenth among the top 15 mid-size U.S. cities for bicycle ridership and is the only Connecticut city to make the list.

 Unfortunately, with increased ridership comes a corresponding increase in traffic accidents involving bikes.
 Because bicycles are much smaller and lack the protective features of cars and trucks, cyclists are at a distinct disadvantage in traffic accidents and are much more likely than motorists to be injured or killed.
 In 2012, a total of 726 bicyclists were killed in traffic accidents throughout the United States, and many more suffered serious, non-fatal injuries.

 Very often, when cars and bikes collide, it is the result of the vehicle driver’s failure to see or yield the right of way to the bicyclist.
-When a cyclist is hurt or killed in a crash with a motorized vehicle, the injured cyclists or his or her dependents may be able to collect financial compensation for the expenses they incur as a result of the crash, including lost income, medical costs and other damages.
+When a cyclist is hurt or killed in a crash with a motorized vehicle, the injured cyclist or their dependents may be able to collect financial compensation for the expenses they incur as a result of the crash, including lost income, medical costs, and other damages.

-To learn more about your legal rights and available options after a bike crash in Connecticut, contact the experienced personal injury lawyers at Lynch, Traub, Keefe & Errante, P.C.
+To learn more about your legal rights and available options after a bike crash in Connecticut, contact the experienced personal injury lawyers at Lynch, Traub, Keefe & Errante